What is asthma in children?

 Oral or injected corticosteroids.

-These medicines are often used to treat asthma attacks.
+These medicines may be used to treat asthma attacks.

 Treatment also includes things you can help your child do to manage asthma, like avoiding things that might trigger symptoms and following an asthma action plan.